 Signac makes an optimistic proposition, hoping to avoid any negative discussion during his meeting, “Monsieur, this is good news.
 Family is always welcome.
-I tell you what, take this 20 francs and take him to La Guinguette for an early dinner.
-Have a good time!"
+And you don’t have to be here for the meeting.
+I tell you what, take this 20 francs.
+Go to Le Chat Noir.
+Have a nice catch-up!"

 Signac accommodates, "Oui, oui.
 As long as it is before or after the critic is here.
-He and I must be alone so I can fully explain the significance of this work."
+Again, he and I must be alone, so I can fully explain the significance of this work."

-"Of course.
-Thank you, so much.
-I must run.
+Theo stands, "Of course.
+Thank you, for trusting me to provide this service.
+For now, I must run.
 In case I don’t return in time, here’s a key.
 I know you’re a man of substance.
-I know you’ll be responsible for all my paintings, eh, wherever they are.”
+I know you’ll be responsible for all my paintings, uh, wherever they are.”
 Theo stops to think for a second and grabs an extra hat and coat.

 Signac is puzzled by the extra clothing.